 Federal Work Study Article Type: Quick and Dirty

 Typically, there are tons of different kinds of student jobs available on campus.
-You can get a job that requires little to no brainwork, or one that requires a lot of creative juices, and everything in between.
-The key is to figure out what you want to do and apply for the sweet positions early before they get snatched up.
-Check out some possibilities:
+You can get a job that requires little to no brainwork, one that requires a lot of creative juices, and everything in between.
+Check out some of the possibilities:

 - Security help

 - Helping with park or public space projects

 If you think you might qualify, fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1st.
 Work-study jobs are awarded on a first-come first-serve basis, so the sooner you apply, the better chance you have of landing one.